-The air quality analysis modeled six years of construction and the results of that analysis are presented in the SEIR.
-As stated on page 3.D-45 of the SEIR, "With regard to construction schedule and phasing, the analysis assumed that Phase 0 (site preparation and grading) would require a full year, followed by Phase 1 construction for 30 months, followed by Phase 2 construction for 30 months, for a full construction duration of six years.
-This is the longest feasible timeline as anticipated by the project sponsor."
+One comment states that the air quality analysis should have assumed six years in the emissions modeling, not three years.
+The air quality analysis includes both a six-year and a three-year construction schedule; the results for both schedules are presented in the draft SEIR.
+Regarding the six year construction schedule, as stated on draft SEIR p.
+3.D-45, "With regard to construction schedule and phasing, the analysis assumed that Phase 0 (site preparation and grading) would require a full year, followed by Phase 1 construction for 30 months, followed by Phase 2 construction for 30 months, for a full construction duration of six years."
+Regarding the three-year construction schedule, this option represents the shortest possible construction schedule for the p-Project.

 The project sponsor developed a detailed construction schedule based on the number of anticipated work days and the equipment fleet necessary for construction.
-This schedule and total equipment hours are based on an average of 5 days of construction during the week, and conservatively lasts for a total of six years.
-According to the project sponsor, the vast majority of construction would occur 5 days per week, with occasional work on Saturdays.
-However, weekend days are rarely full 8 to 10 hour days of activity and are more typically 2 to 6 hours of activity.
-The draft SEIR assumed that soil export would occur 6 days per week for 2 months during excavation activities.
+This schedule and total equipment hours are based on an average of five days of construction during the week, and conservatively lasts for a total of six years.
+According to the project sponsor, the vast majority of construction would occur five days per week, with occasional work on Saturdays.
+However, weekend days are rarely full eight to 10 hour days of activity and are more typically two to six hours of activity.
+The draft SEIR assumes that soil export would occur six days per week for two months during excavation activities.
 This includes some weekend activity.

-However, the air quality impacts are determined assuming that the project could be constructed over three years instead of six years.
-This is because all air quality impacts would increase under the three-year construction schedule compared to the six-year construction schedule, and the SIER evaluated impacts for the most conservative possible construction scenario for the proposed project.
-The SEIR estimates emissions and health risks under the three-year construction schedule, which includes weekend days of construction, and represents the shortest possible construction schedule.
-This compressed schedule was developed in consultation with the project sponsor and includes weekend days of construction because the amount of construction activity required to build the project in three years could not feasibly be conducted only during the work week.
+Air quality impacts are also shown assuming that the project could be constructed over three years instead of six years.
+The draft SEIR estimates emissions and health risks under the three-year construction schedule, which includes weekend days of construction, and represents the shortest possible construction schedule.
+This compressed schedule was developed in consultation with the project sponsor and includes the amount of construction activity required to build the project in three years, which would require more weekend work than assumed under the six year construction schedule.
 Impacts are based on both weekday and weekend days of construction.